gtampdotcom/the-pushup-challenge-charity-scraper-streamer.bot/README.md

 Settings > Timed Actions > pushupchallengeTimer, set the interval to 30 seconds or whatever delay you think is best.

-This is unofficial and not endorsed by the pushupchallenge in any way.
+This is unofficial and not endorsed or supported by the pushupchallenge.
 Use at own risk.
 They may block too many requests or break compatibility at any time.